 Assignments represent the main result of the work with the program XEASY.
 Three lists, namely the peak list, the atom list and the fragment list contain the information about the assignments.
 The peak list contains the coordinates of the picked peaks used to assign the spectrum.
 The atom list contains the names and frequencies of possible resonances.
 They define the possible assignments for each dimension of a peak.
 For homonuclear, single quantum, proton spectra the atom list contains the names and frequencies of all protons in the molecule.
 In this case it corresponds to the proton list used in the programs EASY and EASY3D.
-The fragment list contains the names of the fragment, spin systems independent of the primary sequence of the molecule are used.
+The fragment list contains the names of the fragments which are used at the different stages of the assignment process.
+In early stages of the assignment, spin systems independent of the primary sequence of the molecule are used.
 Then increasingly more of them become mapped onto the primary sequence of the protein until finally the residues of the molecule under investigation are used.
 In this final stage the fragment list corresponds to the sequence list of the programs EASY and EASY3D.